SNiPER-Framework/SNiPER-Doc/installation.md

 * Boost, boost.python
 * Intel TBB, for parallel computing

+Note: in this example, Scientific Linux 6.9 with GCC 4.4.7 is used.

 ### External Libraries
 It's not necessary to use root permission to install these libraries.
 We will use a normal user to install them.